B2B Email Marketing Best Practices Every Company Should Use

 Tip 5. — Nurture Your Leads

-Creating a Lead Nurture campaign involves creating a series of emails that are sent out over a period of time that are specifically design to get people who are on the fence to be interested in your business.
+Creating a Lead Nurture campaign involves creating a series of emails that are sent out over a period of time that are specifically designed to get people who are on the fence to be interested in your business.
 These are the people who are kicking the tires and just need that extra shove in the right direction.

 A Lead Nurture campaign can involve as many emails as you want to send your prospective client on a weekly, monthly or yearly basis.
 These emails are an effective way for a company to ‘dangle the carrot,’ using blog posts or other forms of content to keep the potential client coming back for more.

 As a marketing professional, it is your job to promote and enhance your company’s message and communications across the various user channels and many marketing mediums.
 It’s also your job to prop up your sales department to close deals, build revenue and improve your company’s bottom-line.
 And what better and more effective way to do this than through an effective B2B email marketing campaign?

 Think of your B2B email marketing strategy as a way of lending a helping hand to your sales department.
-While the company sales men and women are out attempting to churn up business, your back at mission control monitoring the email marketing campaign watching potential leads pour in.
+While the company sales men and women are out attempting to churn up business, you’re back at mission control monitoring the email marketing campaign watching potential leads pour in.

 Vital is a B2B email marketing/lead generating machine.
 We also design and build WordPress websites.
 Our Inbound Marketing team has helped numerous companies over the years develop and execute a B2B email marketing strategy that drives leads and cultivates business relationships.
 Be sure to check out our blog or follow us on Twitter for all of the latest news, tips and tricks.
 Or, contact us today if you’re ready to talk about ways of improving your business’ marketing strategies.